 Authors are pretty smart, some are even good, but not many of them can admit to understanding some of the reader’s thoughts on their own work.

 It’s like you want to look at the reader and ask them, “Did you actually read the book?
 Are we talking about the same book?
 You aren’t talking about another book that I didn’t write or don’t know of because I have no idea why after reading through all those pages of my book, that you would come to that conclusion.
 It’s baffling, and I think we should examine your brain.”

 I personally don’t mind when readers completely get the concept that I was talking about wrong.
 When they are more off base than a caught base runner, let them have their own thoughts.
 It amuses me, and I am all for it.
 For my own works, I have no quarrel here.
 The fact that this happens everywhere is where I say no. Or as they say in other languages, “No.” (Turns out no is a universal concept)

 There is one example of this whole thing that I want to discuss now.

 You may be familiar with the King.
 He has a son and tries to help him establish his throne, but in the son’s youth, he gets killed by his bitter uncle leaving the son alone on a journey of redemption.
 Oh wait, that is Mufasa.
 Or is it Hamlet?
 Mufasa Hamlet?

 King Midas is known for his gold.
 We use the man’s name and the expensive item as synonyms.
-Like Batman and Roman, King Arthur and the Holy Grail.
+Like Batman and Robin, King Arthur and the Holy Grail.
 King Midas needs to have his gold at this point.
 It is his thing.
 Without his gold, we don’t talk much of him.
 This connection between a man and an item too expensive for me to buy proves how much an interpretation of a story can shape our telling of it.

 Let’s get an overview of the actual story;